|

 Register Programs

-- Our members completed
+- Our members worked on and completed

 the research required to have the four historic districts in Foster listed